 “Caught or bought?” he asked, amusement creeping in.

-“Well, it was an auction.
+“Well, it was a bachelor auction.
 Now don’t stop.
 Please, Gabe, don’t stop.”

 Extra - Untitled Short Story | TBD mid-2018